sayalipunse/metadata_exif_dev/README.md

 ## About The Project

-This repository creates one source bucket A, a destination bucket B, and a Lambda function in python 3 that will clean exif metadata from the source bucket image and save in the destination bucket.
+This repository creates one source bucket A, a destination bucket B, and a Lambda function in python 3 that will clean exif metadata from the source bucket image and save in the destination bucket..

 ### Prerequisites